pydata/patsy/doc/library-developers.rst

 * Pure Python, no compilation necessary.
 * Exhaustive tests (>98% statement coverage at time of writing) and documentation (you're looking at it).
-* No dependencies besides numpy (and we even test against numpy 1.2.1, as distributed by RHEL 5).
+* No dependencies besides numpy.
-* Tested and supported on every version of Python since 2.4.
+* Tested and supported on every version of Python since 2.5.
+(And 2.4 probably still works too if you really want it, it's just become too hard to keep a working 2.4 environment on the test server.)

 So you can be pretty confident that adding a dependency on Patsy won't create much hassle for your users.